 The type of evidence sellers need to provide depends on the nature of the claim and the goods or services that were purchased.

-- Digital goods: the seller must provide proof that the product was downloaded or used, along with proof of a refund if one has been issued already.
+- Digital goods: The seller must provide proof that the product was downloaded or used.

-- Digital services: the seller must provide the service agreement that the buyer signed, outlining the deliverables, and an acknowledgement agreement stating that all the deliverables were completed and received to the buyer’s satisfaction.
+- Digital services: The seller must provide the service agreement that the buyer signed which outlined the deliverables, as well as an acknowledgment agreement stating that all the deliverables were completed and received to the buyer’s satisfaction.

-- Service providers: for orders under $200, it is recommended that sellers solicit a service acknowledgement receipt from the buyer that they can provide as evidence if a claim is later made.
-For larger transactions, the seller should ask the buyer for a signed agreement with a list of deliverables before the work begins, and a service acknowledgement receipt after the service has been rendered.
+- Service providers: For orders under $200, it is recommended that sellers solicit a service acknowledgment receipt from the buyer that they can provide as evidence if a claim is later made.
+For larger transactions, the seller should ask the buyer for a signed agreement with a list of deliverables before the work begins, and a service acknowledgment receipt after the service has been rendered.

 Remember, while many buyers will attempt to work through disputes through PayPal for the sake of convenience, they still retain their right to file a chargeback with their bank.